 I am a critical ethnic studies scholar working at the intersection of settler colonial studies, queer, disability studies, and postcolonial theory.
-The “critical” in critical ethnic studies typically means taking seriously the ways that US ethnic minority claims for political recognition contravene indigenous sovereignty.
-I am trained in the field of American Studies but have always been interested in the late Spanish colonial period in the Philippines (1872-1896) – an epoch that Philippine historiography conventionally dubs one of “nationalist consciousness” or when the Filipino nation was born – in which mestizo Filipino intellectuals produced a rich archive of Spanish textual, artistic, and scholarly materials.
-As a comparative Americanist, I seek to understand how Hispanic Filipino culture protracted into the US colonial period in the Philippines (1898-1934).
-In my work I have found that the eliminatory and genocidal logics of settler colonialism shaped the way that the United States expanded transpacifically, particularly when the territories of Guam, Puerto Rico, and the Philippines were “ceded” to the US by Spain in 1898.
-Through the case studies of the Philippines and Puerto Rico we might pose the question: What might a postcolonial reading of the Jim Crow era look like?
-What might it mean to frame an Asian American Studies project through such a critical starting point?
-At a time when the US legally inscribed a policy of “separate but equal” via Plessy v.
-Ferguson (1896) it paradoxically incorporated the “brown” nations of Spain’s last colonial possessions.
-I explore the ways that the United States made sense of its new brown natives or “indios” – I claim that US imperialism was a transpacific extension of settler colonialism.
-Within this context, in my book project, tentatively titled Crip Colony: Mestizaje, US Imperialism, and the Queer Politics of Disability in the Philippines, I research the ways that Filipino Chinese mestizos created racial hierarchies, drawing from US racial ideology, in which more native (i.e. – less mestizo) Filipinos were rendered “stupid,” “idiotic,” “crazy,” and in need of rehabilitation.
-I argue that mestizo classifications of disability and Filipinx indigeneity were adumbrated by logics of heteronormativity.
+I am trained in the field of American studies but have always been interested in the late Spanish colonial period in the Philippines (1872-1896) in which mestizo Filipino intellectuals produced a rich archive of Spanish textual, artistic, and scholarly materials.
+As a comparative Americanist, I seek to understand how Hispanic Filipino culture protracted into the US colonial period in the Philippines before WWII (1898-1934).
+Within this context, in my first book project, Crip Colony: Mestizaje, US Imperialism, and the Queer Politics of Disability in the Philippines, I explore the ways that Filipino mestizos created racial hierarchies, drawing from US racial ideology, in which more native (i.e.— less mestizo) Filipinos were rendered “stupid,” “idiotic,” “crazy,” and in need of rehabilitation.
+Indeed, I claim that through disability discourses these Hispanized writers fabricated the idea of the Filipino indio.